Propofol sedation for endoscopic procedures

 Propofol sedation is a form of deep sedation administered by an anaesthetist, a qualified doctor who has had specialist training to care for you before, during and after any procedures.
 The level of sedation can be increased or decreased, as required, by the anaesthetist to enable deep sedation to be maintained throughout the procedure.

-Propofol sedation is effective and safe; it is the modern alternative to general anaesthesia for endoscopy procedures which wears off very quickly without a ‘hangover effect’.
+Propofol sedation is effective and safe.
+It is the modern alternative to general anaesthesia for endoscopic procedures which wears off very quickly without a ‘hangover effect’.

-We will also give a strong pain relief called remifentanil with the sedation.
+You will also be given a strong pain relief called remifentanil with the propofol sedation.

-Although propofol sedation is different to general anaesthesia, often patients cannot tell the difference between the two, as they remember nothing of the procedure.
+Although propofol sedation is an alternative to general anaesthesia, often patients cannot tell the difference between the two, as they remember nothing of the procedure.

 Preoperative assessment